spuddister/restaurant-page-project/README.md

 # Restaurant Page Project

-For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum, I built a simple restaurant page while implementing Webpack and ES6 Modules.
+For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum, I built a simple tabular restaurant page while implementing Webpack and ES6 Modules.
 These pages were dynamically rendered using Javascript.

 ### New Skills
 - Javascript dynamic rendering